-A fingerprint on leather can stay anytime up to 1 week to 10+ years if it remains undisturbed.
+A fingerprint on leather can stay anytime for up to 1 week to 10+ years if it remains undisturbed.
 On coated leathers, marks can last for 2 years (undisturbed).
 However, if fingermarks get soaked on the leather surfaces, they can be developed even after 10 years.

 In any case, how long fingermarks rest on leather surfaces depends majorly on the following factors.

-- Finger residue: higher the fingerprint residue (or dirt, grease, external liquid) longer the fingerprint rest over the surface.
+- Finger residue: higher the fingerprint residue (or dirt, grease, or external liquid) longer the fingerprint rest over the surface.